All Episodes

 That's what he decided in consultation with his doctor.

-The other thing is he interviews Robert Malone, the doctor the medical doctor, whose research led to the technology that allowed for the creation of MRNA virus uh vaccines like Moderna and Pfizer.
+The other thing is he interviews Robert Malone, the medical doctor, whose research led to the technology that allowed for the creation of mRNA viruses, vaccines like Moderna and Pfizer.

 Why does he have to apologize for this?

-Yeah, he's getting getting painted with this broad brush brush.
+Yeah, he gets him painted with this broad brush.

 He's not a crazy conservative.

-And if if you're gonna do that, there's no better way to do it than to get some highly credentialed doctors on and debate them.
+And if you're going to do that, there's no better way to do it than to get some highly credentialed doctors on and debate them.

-That's I mean, that's what we're supposed to do, interviews like that.
+I mean, that's what you're supposed to do with interviews like that.

-If 60 minutes had done it and interviewed these guys, uh there wouldn't have been any flack.
+If 60 Minutes had done it and interviewed these guys, there wouldn't have been any flack.

-It's just uh it's just a bad stereotyping of Joe Rogan.
+It's just a bad stereotyping of Joe Rogan.

-But isn't this a bigger mistake that a lot of politicians and even people on the air, Joe Concha have made, and that is that they play doctor on radio and TV and then not and in Washington, and they're not equipped to do so.
+But isn't this a bigger mistake that a lot of politicians and even people on the air, Joe Concha, have made, and that is that they play doctor on radio and TV and in Washington, and they're not equipped to do so.

-And if misinformation is the real cause of anger towards Joe Rogan, why don't we focus that anger on Fauci and the NIH and Walensky and the CDC and on Biden and Kamala Harris and Gensaki, all of whom have gotten so many things wrong as it relates to COVID.
+And if misinformation is the real cause of anger towards Joe Rogan, why don't we focus that anger on Fauci and the NIH and Walensky and the CDC and on Biden and Kamala Harris and Jen Saki, all of whom have gotten so many things wrong as it relates to COVID?

-Like come on, Kabala Harris, as you mentioned, who said, I will not take the vaccine if Trump says to take it.
+Like Kamala Harris, as you mentioned, who said, I will not take the vaccine if Trump says to take it.

-And then the president of the United States just last year in a scene in town hall said, if you get the vaccine, you can't get COVID.
+And then the president of the United States just last year in a CNN Town Hall said, if you get the vaccine, you can't get COVID.

-It's like why are you whispering A and B, no, you can't get it?
+It's like, why are you whispering A and B?

 Isn't that good?